Gregory S. Aldrete

 After earning my undergraduate degree from Princeton University and my Ph.D in ancient history from the University of Michigan, I joined the History Department at UWGB in 1995.
 I teach classes in History and Humanistic Studies including: Foundations of Western Culture I, Perspectives on Human Values: The Classical World, History of Ancient Greece, History of Ancient Rome, War and Civilization, Topics in Ancient History, and Interdisciplinary Themes and Great Works courses.

-My particular areas of research interest are the social and economic history of the Roman Empire, rhetoric and oratory, military history, and urban problems in the ancient world.
-My major publications include a number of books, among them, Floods of the Tiber in Ancient Rome (Johns Hopkins 2007), Gestures and Acclamations in Ancient Rome (Johns Hopkins, 1999), Daily Life in the Roman City: Rome, Pompeii and Ostia (Univ. of Oklahoma, 2009), The Long Shadow of Antiquity: What Have the Greeks and Romans Done For Us? with Alicia Aldrete (Continuum 2012), and The Greenwood Encyclopedia of Daily Life in the Ancient World (Greenwood, 2004), as well as various chapters in books and articles.
-I just finished writing Ancient Linen Body Armor: Unraveling the Linothorax Mystery with S. Bartell and A. Aldrete (Johns Hopkins, Forthcoming 2013).
+My particular areas of research interest are the history of the Roman Empire, rhetoric and oratory, military history, and urban problems in the ancient world.
+I have written several books, including: Floods of the Tiber in Ancient Rome (Johns Hopkins 2007), Gestures and Acclamations in Ancient Rome (Johns Hopkins, 1999), Daily Life in the Roman City: Rome, Pompeii and Ostia (Univ. of Oklahoma, 2009), The Long Shadow of Antiquity: What Have the Greeks and Romans Done For Us? with Alicia Aldrete (Continuum 2012), Ancient Linen Body Armor: Unraveling the Linothorax Mystery with S. Bartell and A. Aldrete (Johns Hopkins, 2013), and The Greenwood Encyclopedia of Daily Life in the Ancient World (Greenwood, 2004), as well as various chapters in books and articles.
 I have been fortunate enough to have held a number of fellowships which have enhanced my understanding of the ancient world and made possible research trips to Italy to view museum collections and archaeological sites.
 Most pleasant of these were two NEH fellowships which allowed me to spend several summers at the American Academy in Rome.
-Additionally, I was awarded two full-year NEH Humanities Fellowships in 2004-2005 and 2012-2013 which allowed me to complete book projects.
+Additionally, I was awarded two full-year NEH Humanities Fellowships in 2004-2005 and 2012-2013.
 In 2006, I attended an NEH seminar at UCLA that investigated using high-tech three-dimensional virtual reality models of ancient Rome as aids to teaching and research.
 One of my ongoing research endeavors is a collaborative project with students that attempts to reconstruct and test a type of ancient body armor known as a linothorax, which is made out of laminated layers of linen.
 (See "UWGB Linothorax Project" link below for more details).